 After stopping to walk the drinks station at mile 18, my legs were really stiff and it took time for me to get going again.
 The plan was to run to 22 miles, but Bio freeze had a station at mile 21, where they were spraying legs with bio freeze and they had fans to dry it quickly.
 I don’t know if it was psychological, but it did help my legs for a bit.

 Miles 22 to 25 seem like a blur.
 I know we ran as much as we could, we walked a lot of the drinks station as I was really thirsty.
-I ran past someone that had beer and it smelt so good.
+Running past someone that had beer, omg it smelt sooooo good.
 I just wanted the race to be over so I could have a beer.
 Then there was a beer station.
 They were serving it in shot cups, so we took one.
 Amy downed hers and even though it was me that wanted the beer, I had two sips and couldn’t stomach anymore!

 The last few miles were one long straight road, the crowds were getting deeper and the noise was insane.
 The road was very wide but the gusts of wind were head-on at times.
 At one point a gust came from the side blowing my leg onto my other leg, nearly tripping me up.
 They